The blog

 1. Optimized Office Utilization Without Losing Productivity

-Desk booking enables companies to use their office space far more efficiently by replacing static seating with flexible allocation.
+Desk reservation enables companies to use their office space far more efficiently by replacing static seating with flexible allocation.

 • Fewer desks are needed to support the same number of employees